Chan Sau Chung

 Chan Sau Chung 陳秀中, The Monkey King (May 6, 1934 in Hong Kong – February 7, 2020) was the Head of the Tai Shing Pek Kwar Kung Fu.
 He was the protégé and sole successor of Gan Dak Hoi, of Tai Shing Pek Kwar Kung Fu.
+His notable students include movie actor/martial artist Chen Kuan-tai (Chan Koon Tai), who is famous for wuxia and martial arts movies made by the Shaw Brothers.

 Early training

 Chan Sau Chung became a student of Gan Dak Hoi 耿德海 (Geng De Hai) when he was roughly 12 years old and has been practising ever since.
 Initially he was taught sanshou by Gan, however over time Gan began to teach him Da Sheng Pi Gua.
 Gan Dak Hoi had learned Pi Gua kung fu from his father, Master Gan Wing 耿榮貴.
 Gan Dak Hoi later invited Chan to study kung fu everyday and to help manage his school in Hong Kong.
 At the age of 16 years Chan quit his regular school and became a full-time teaching assistant to Gan Dak Hoi at the Hong Kong school.

 Chan Sau Chung also learned Da Sheng Pi Gua from Gan Dak Hoi, who in turn had learned it from its founder Kau Sei (Kou Si) 寇四.
 Having learned the entire Pi Gua system, Gan Dak Hoi then taught his young protégé all five styles of Da Sheng Kung Fu.
 As Chan's knowledge and expertise in Da Sheng Pi Gua grew Gan Dak Hoi would take him into the mountains outside of Hong Kong for special training in Da Sheng kung fu.
 This included walking tightropes, scrambling up ropes, rolling around on rocky ground and walking around in a slightly bow legged monkey styled squat until his legs burned.
 However, not all training included physical exercise as once or twice each week Chan would go to the Kam Shan Country Park (金山郊野公園) just outside Hong Kong to watch the monkeys play, fight, frolic and generally be themselves.
 He gradually incorporated their gestures, eye movements, facial expressions and their short sharp burst of speed in his kung fu routines.